rohansbedage/The-Village/README.md

 - **Job Portal:** Foster employment opportunities by managing job applications, listings, and job categories.
 - **ChatBot:** Monitor and enhance the chatbot's interactions and responses.
 - **Admin Profile:** Manage your administrative profile, including password changes.

-> [Include Screenshots of Admin Dashboard and Features]

 ## Project Purpose